openebs/website/website/src/blogs/build-a-ci-dashboard.md

 title: How to Easily Build a CI Dashboard
 author: Chandan Kumar
 author_info: Software Engineer at MayaData Inc
+date: 26-04-2019
+tags: CI Dashboard, Git, Kubernetes, Pipeline, GitLab
 excerpt: In this tutorial, we’ll go through all the necessary steps for setting up the CI dashboard
-tags: Ci Dashboard, Git, Kubernetes, Pipeline, GitLab
-date: 26-04-2019
 ---

 A code that is never executed for users is essentially a digital waste product.
 To prevent this building of waste and to showcase the results of code on the Kubernetes environment, we can use the CI Dashboard, along with chaos testing.